xmartlabs/stock/README.md

 1. `get` returns cached data -if it is cached- otherwise will return fresh/network data (updating your caches).
 2. `fresh` returns fresh data updating your cache
+3. `clear` purge a particular entry from memory and disk cache
+4. `clearAll` Purge all entries from memory and disk cache

 ```dart
   // Get fresh data